When readers write about their reading in analytical response, they leave a gold mine of information.

 👉Now, you can share your feedback with your readers.
 You know they are anxiously waiting!

 Make your job just a little bit easier by taking a look at the rubric that I've created for just this type of writing.
-All of the rubrics pictured above are available here 👉👉👉 Check it out in my Literacy Treasures Teachers Pay Teachers store.
+All of the rubrics pictured above are available as part of a progress monitoring toolkit (see link above) or here 👉👉👉 In my Literacy Treasures Teachers Pay Teachers store.

 Until next time,